jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: msort_with_tmp at qsort_s.c:32:4
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 9719

-LibraryCallRemoved
-  Before events:
-    CF: msort_with_tmp at qsort_s.c:37:4
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 10065

-LibraryCallRemoved
-  Before events:
-    CF: msort_with_tmp at qsort_s.c:44:3
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 1389

-LibraryCallRemoved
-  Before events:
-    CF: msort_with_tmp at qsort_s.c:45:2
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 3101

-LibraryCallRemoved
-  Before events:
     CF: oid_object_info at object-file.c:1652:21
     CT: Jump to external code for memset
     RF: Jump to external code for memset